 Oregano and thyme are native to the Mediterranean.
 Black pepper, India.
 Paprika is from the New World.
 Cumin, from Iran.
 Actually, cumin dates back to ancient Sumeria, but that is the subject of another post.

-And here’s the multicultural twist: Chili powder was actually invented in the American Southwest by a German immigrant.
-Really, a German immigrant invented chili powder?
-Crazy, huh?
-Yes, a guy by the name of William Gebhardt invented chili powder.
+But, chili powder was actually invented in the American Southwest by German immigrant, William Gebhardt.
 He came with his parents from Germany to settle in the town of New Braunfels, TX.

-In 1892 he opened a café where he served foods typical of the Southwest, as well as foods typical of his native Germany.
-He started playing around with spices that would show off the flavors of the American Southwest.
-It is this spice blend that would become chili powder.
+In 1892 he opened a café that served Southwest and German foods.
+He started playing around with Southwest spices.
+His blend: chili powder.
 The Gebhardt's brand is still sold today throughout the US.
 In 1908 he published what is probably the first book on Mexican Cooking.
 William Gebhardt is most likely responsible for making Mexican cuisine part of the mainstream American culture.

-To make storage and pouring of this spice blend easier, I discovered that my friends at reCAP, that totally awesome local Erie, Pennsylvania company have come up with another perfectly practical product: The Flip Cap!
-This nifty jar cap will fit your Mason jars and comes with two grate inserts that will make dispensing your spices a piece of cake.
-The inserts have different size holes which makes them ideal for herbs that have larger flakes (oregano, thyme, tarragon) or spices that are finer (powder form).
-You can also leave the grate out and it is perfect for spooning out spices as in the photo above.
+To make storage and pouring easier, I discovered my friends at reCAP, an awesome, local Erie, Pennsylvania company have come up with another perfectly practical product: The Flip Cap!
+This will fit your Mason jars and comes with two grate inserts making dispensing a piece of cake.
+You can also leave the grate out and it's perfect for spooning out spices as in the photo above.
 I LOVE this product.